Kalidasa: Period

 Several ancient and medieval books state that Kālidāsa was a court poet of a king named Vikramāditya.
 A legendary king named Vikramāditya is said to have ruled from Ujjain around the 1st century BCE.
 A section of scholars believe that this legendary Vikramāditya is not a historical figure at all.
 There are other kings who ruled from Ujjain and adopted the title Vikramāditya, the most notable ones being Chandragupta II (r.
 380 CE – 415 CE) and Yaśodharman (6th century CE).

 The most popular theory is that Kālidāsa flourished during the reign of Chandragupta II, and therefore lived around the 4th-5th century CE.
 Several Western scholars have supported this theory, since the days of William Jones and A. B. Keith.
 Modern western Indologists and scholars like Stanley Wolpert also support this theory.
-Many Indian scholars, such as Vasudev Vishnu Mirashi and Ram Gupta, also place Kālidāsa in this period.
+Many Indian scholars, such as Vasudev Vishnu Mirashi and Rāma Gupta, also place Kālidāsa in this period.
 According to this theory, his career might have extended to the reign of Kumāragupta I (r.
 414 – 455 CE), and possibly, to that of Skandagupta (r.
 455 – 467 CE).